Ready Iowa?

 What We Do

-The Iowa Department of Homeland Security and Emergency Management (HSEMD) has been working to make Iowa more prepared for disasters since it began as the State Civil Defense Agency in 1965.
+The Iowa Department of Homeland Security and Emergency Management (HSEM) has been working to make Iowa more prepared for disasters since it began as the State Civil Defense Agency in 1965.
 The focus of emergency management and the hazards faced by Iowans may have changed in some ways since that time, but what hasn’t changed is our commitment to making our state more prepared for any emergency or disaster.

 Following the terrorist attacks of Sept.
 11, 2001, the department, then a division under the Iowa Department of Public Defense, was directed by the governor to coordinate Iowa’s homeland security efforts.
 While this broadened our mission, our underlying priority of ensuring Iowa is prepared and ready to respond to any disaster drives all we do.